MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/audio/overview.md

 ### Content extraction

 * **Transcription**.
 Converts conversational audio into searchable and analyzable text-based transcripts in WebVTT format.
 Customizable fields can be generated from transcription data.
 Sentence-level and word-level timestamps are available upon request.

 * **Diarization**.
 Distinguishes between speakers in a conversation, attributing parts of the transcript to specific speakers.

 * **Speaker role detection**.
 Identifies agent and customer roles within contact center call data.

+* **Language detection**.
+Automatically detects the language in the audio or uses specified language/locale hints.

 ### Field extraction